jaredlevengood/MATLAB-Maze-Solver/README.md

 2. Set Current Folder to this project directory
 3. Run: `Autonomous_Maze_Solver.m`
 4. View the live navigation in the figure window
-5. Find the exported `LeftHandSolution.avi` in the project folder
+5. Find the exported `LeftHandSolution.mp4` in the project folder

 --------------------------------------------